miabrahams/Teledeck/README.md

 # Teledeck

-"I know came across this a great photo somwehere... where was it again?"
+"I saw the perfect meme for this yesterday... where was it again?"

 Teledeck is an AI-powered social media aggregator and image analysis tool designed to put you in control of your digital media library.